 Once you book with your stylist, Marjan suggests asking them for "soft, eyebrow-grazing bangs" that are longer at the temples but blend smoothly into the rest of your haircut.

 "During this pandemic, monthly trims might not be realistic, so switching to a low-maintenance cut is key," says Alvarez.
 "Since curtain bangs grow out gracefully, you won’t need to trim them every two weeks like you would with shorter bangs, which typically require more maintenance.
 This cut works well with any length of hair or texture."

 This summer, celebrities like Addison Rae and Hailey Bieber (who was styled here by hairstylist Amanda Lee) have proved pigtails to be anything but childlike, and Marjan predicts the whimsical trend will have legs into autumn.

 "Make them modern by wearing them half up and putting the placement toward the back of your head," she notes.
 "They’re also the perfect way to camouflage dirty hair in a pinch."

-"The two-strand tendrils of the '90s are getting a vamp up this autumn," predicts Alvarez.
+"The two-strand tendrils of the '90s are getting a vamp up," predicts Alvarez.
 "You can wear this style in so many ways: with a fresh, bouncy blowout or paired with beachy waves to create a more lived-in vibe.
 To recreate the trend, plait a tiny section of hair on each side of your part, leaving the rest of your hair down or pulled back.
 Add some thread or ribbon to the braid for an eye-catching effect.
 To finish, spritz Amika's Un.Done Volume and Matte Texture Spray (£18) all over."